 1992

 • International Handpump Workshop in Kakamega (Kenya) mandates the formation of HTN, the “Handpump Technology Network”.
-Peter Wurzel (UNICEF Pakistan) is chosen to chair the new HTN steering committee (4 persons); Erich Baumann (SKAT, later Skat Foundation) establishes an executive secretariat for the new network.
+Peter Wurzel (UNICEF Pakistan) is chosen to chair the new HTN steering committee (4 persons); Erich Baumann (SKAT, later Skat Foundation) established an executive secretariat for the new network.

 1981-1990